pradiptlx/simple-spotify-web/README.md

 ## Link

-[Website](https://simple-spotify-web.vercel.app/) (If you want to try, send to me your email because Spotify develompent API is limited into the account)
+[Website](https://simple-spotify-web.vercel.app/) (If you want to try, send to me your email because Spotify development API is limited into the account)